Tohru-art/Cybersecurity-Learning-Journey/TryHackMe_Progress.md

 * **DFIR: An Introduction / Windows Forensics 1 & 2:** Foundational forensics.
 * **Intro to Malware Analysis:** Basic understanding of malicious software.

-By focusing on these structured paths and actively engaging with the labs, you'll gain both the technical prowess and the practical mindset needed to excel as a real SOC analyst.